varun1414/PrisonManagement/README.md

 The authority to access the prison data base is given only to the officers(admin).

-The App is made using Quasar framework that uses Vue.js.
+The App is made using Quasar framework with Vue.js components and the Vue.js store.